 Through open discussions, we identified a bottleneck that impeded user interaction.
 This led to a brainstorming session where team members proposed innovative solutions.

-The retrospective served not only as a platform for acknowledgment but as a springboard for actionable improvements.
+The retrospective served not only as a platform for acknowledgement but as a springboard for actionable improvements.

 In conclusion, a retrospective emerges as more than a routine; it's a cornerstone in the architecture of success for UX teams.